dLars99/greener/README.md

 The log is the heart of _Grass is Greener_.
 It can be accessed from any page by clicking "View Log" near the top left.

+- The log will show all entries that have been entered by the user.
+They can be filtered at the top by the type using the checkboxes, or a specific date can be located as well.
+- Clicking on "View" on an individual log entry will take you to the full details of that entry.
+- The Detail view also gives you options to edit or delete the entry.

 ### Planning Tools
 [DbDiagram ERD](https://dbdiagram.io/d/5ef25c539ea313663b3af78b)